-There is model legislative language and a chart of examples and links to sample states’ legislative and administrative language models of states with original and/or extended due dates one month after federal due dates for each type of taxpayer for you to refer to as possible models.
+There is one pager, model legislative language and a chart of examples and links to sample states’ legislative and administrative language models of states with original and/or extended due dates one month after federal due dates for each type of taxpayer for you to refer to as possible models.

 Advocacy Efforts on one-month penalty relief for 2019 extended state tax return filing

 The AICPA notes the challenges CPAs and firms are facing with the upcoming filing deadline.
 Some CPAs (and other organizations – COST, TEI and FTA) have suggested guidance is needed for penalty and filing relief for 2019 state tax returns.
 Impacted state CPA societies may want to consider working with their tax authority to adopt the attached draft guidance.
 The AICPA supports this effort and wanted to share this draft guidance with you as a resource.
 It would provide an additional month for filing extended state tax returns for 2019 returns only.
 This guidance would not impact the tax payment deadline, and therefore, would not impact state revenue.

 The reason CPAs are seeking relief is because the Coronavirus pandemic has impacted taxpayers, practitioners, and state tax authorities in 2020 and Coronavirus relief federal and state legislation and continued implementation of the Tax Cuts and Jobs Act (TCJA) is still in process.
 The late, and potential lack of, guidance from state authorities has resulted in added compliance complexities for 2019 tax returns.
 Once the federal return is filed, additional time is needed to consider and calculate state allocation and apportionment issues before the taxpayer can file the state tax return.
 If filing relief is not provided, taxpayers may need to file 2019 returns based on estimates and then file amended returns.
 State tax authorities would need to process multiple returns for these taxpayers.

 Impacted state CPA societies may want to consider working with their state tax authorities to request that they consider appropriate guidance.
 This sample bulletin is available for your use in this process.